cirosantilli/bash-cheat/README.md

 where the all.m3u contains all music files under its parent dir.

-# why not to use bash
+#Why not to use bash

 bash is evil: